Calculation of Cusp Error

 Example Parts >> Part_1.x_t >> Ok

-- Once the file is opened in Siemens NX, you can click on Cusp Error button on the Command Ribbon.
-The button will look like the "Button" image below.
+8. Once the file is opened in Siemens NX, you can click on Cusp Error button on the Command Ribbon.
+The button will look like the "Button" image on the right.

 This option is used to select the body for which Cusp Error needs to be calculated.

 Rotation along X axis (value to be entered in degrees) will rotate the selected part along the X axis.

 Rotation along Y axis (value to be entered in degrees) will rotate the selected part along the Y axis.

 d.
 Layer thickness